josephtey/AmplifyWorkshop/README.md

    ?
 Enter a name for the project: amplifyWorkshop
    ?
 Enter a name for the environment: dev
    ?
 Choose your default editor: None
    ?
-Choose the type of app that you're building: javascript
+Choose the type of app that youre building: javascript

    Please tell us about your project
    ?
 What javascript framework are you using: react